1. The classic itinerary for seasoned tourists who want to see as much as they can!

 Stop for a moment half-way across the footbridge to take in the view: wouldn’t you say that Croix-Rousse hill and its tangle of buildings has a Roman feel to it?

 You arrive on the Presqu’île (Lyon’s river-bound peninsula).
 Place des Célestins and its theatre is one of my favourites.
-Take a look through the periscope in the middle of the square.
+Take a look through the periscope in the middle of the square (designed by Buren).
 What do you see?
-An amazing feat of architecture created by Buren and Targe!
+An amazing feat of architecture created by Wilmotte and Targe!
 Take a little shopping trip through the stylish boutiques of the Carré d’Or district, cross the Place des Jacobins and wander up the Haussmanian-style Rue de la République (known as ‘Rue de la Ré’ among locals) until you reach the Palais de la Bourse, and then continue on to the Opera House, with its dome redesigned by Jean Nouvel, opposite the Hôtel de Ville (City Hall).
 Next, head on to the Place des Terreaux at the opposite entrance to the Hôtel de Ville, where you will find the Museum of Fine Arts, as well as the Bartholdi fountain (notice that the horses’ nostrils smoke: an impressive special effect created by water vapour!).
 If you still have any energy left, head to La Martinière and the Fresque des Lyonnais (a huge wall painting featuring famous local figures), and then walk down the banks of the Saône back to Place Bellecour.
 The evening light on the ochre façades is very beautiful and the wide pavements are perfect for a leisurely stroll.

 The Fourvière, Vieux-Lyon, and Presqu’île districts stand as witnesses to Lyon’s gradual expansion over the past two millennia.
 They form part of the 500 hectares listed as UNESCO World Heritage.